REQUEST A CONSULTATION

 The amount of alimony awarded is usually predicated upon the parties’ earning power, earning potential and actual income.
 The courts also assess each spouse’s contribution to the marriage and to the others education.
 It is a relatively straightforward process, but it should always be approached with the compassionate assistance of a family law attorney with years of experience in this area.
 Contacting me will allow you to have as much control as possible over your situation.
 I understand the issues involved and know how painful this period in your life can be.
 I am happy to speak with you and discuss your rights as they relate to spousal support.

 My law firm focuses on your family.
-Contact me at my Vienna, Virginia, law office to discuss your case.
+Contact me to discuss your case.
 I am always happy to speak with you.